Learn the science behind:

 Best way to prep broccoli

-If you want to eat broccoli by itself, as a side or as a snack and have some time, grilling is the way to go.
-It gives a lot of flavour to the broccoli.
+If you want to eat broccoli by itself, as a side, or as a snack and have some time: grilling is the way to go.
+It gives a lot of flavor to the broccoli.
 If you don’t have as much time, give it a quick dip in some boiling water – or a microwave(!) – to help it cook a little faster.